metal3-io/metal3-docs/design/ip-address-management-for-networkdata.md

   lastUpdated: "2020-04-02T06:36:09Z"
 ```

-When reconciling the *Metal3Data* object, the reconciler would fetch the
+When reconciling the *RenderedData* object, the reconciler would create an
-*Metal3IPPool* objects that are referenced in the *Metal3DataTemplate* and set
+*IPClaim* for the *IPPool* objects that are referenced in the
-an ownerreference referencing the *Metal3Data* object.
-It will then wait until
+*Template*.
+It will then wait until the *IPClaim* has a status set to
-the *Metal3IPAddress* object is created and has a status set to Ready.
-Once
+Ready.
+Once ready, it will fetch the *IPAddress* and it will render the
-ready, it will render the templates, filling the IP addresses, prefixes and
+templates, filling the IP addresses, prefixes and gateways based on the content
-gateways based on the content of the *Metal3IPAddress* objects.
+of the *IPAddress* objects.

 ### Work Items

 * implement the additional controllers
-* add the logic to fetch the IP address and wait for it when rendering the
+* add the logic to create the claim, fetch the IP address and wait for it when
-  templates
+  rendering the templates
 * Ensure all tests are present (unit and end to end tests)

 ### Dependencies